 Presque Isle Man Pleads Guilty to Federal Drug Charge

 According to court records, between approximately July 2018 and May 2019, members of the conspiracy obtained methamphetamine in western and southern states from sources in Mexico.
-32-year-old Kaleb Dahlgren and his co-conspirators distributed the drugs in Aroostook County and other parts of central and northern Maine.
-Dahlgren traveled with co-conspirators on at least one such trip to Mexico and Arizona to obtain methamphetamine and transport it back to Maine.
+Conspirators distributed the drugs in Aroostook County and other parts of central and northern Maine.
+35-year-old Michael Deveau traveled with co-conspirators on one such trip to Georgia to obtain methamphetamine and transport it back to Maine.

 The U.S. Drug Enforcement Administration, Homeland Security Investigations and the Maine Drug Enforcement Agency investigated this case with the assistance of multiple state and local law enforcement agencies.